This article has links to products and services we love, which we may make commission from.

 Walk your way to packing success by learning from my mistakes…

-- 1 x flip-flops – Havaianas – 5 years old
+- 1 x flip-flops – Havaianas US / UK – 5 years old

-- 1x walking boots/shoes – Salomon Ellipse, lighter than boots but still waterproof, quite attractive as boots go
+- 1x walking boots/shoes – Salomon Ellipse trek shoes US / UK which I trekked with to Machu Picchu, lighter than boots but still waterproof, quite attractive as boots go

 - 1 x sports trainers – if your day trainers can double up, great, but remember they will smell pretty quickly, especially if in warm and then rainy climates.
 My gym Nikes squashed down really neatly so I didn’t mind carrying them.